 - Citation per Publication – Average number of citations per publication.
 The number of citations per publications states how often the publications of the scientists of the faculty were on average quoted by other academics, meaning how pivotal the published contributions were to research.

 - International Orientation – International orientation of the course(s), composition of different facts: obligatory stays abroad/joint degree program; percentage of international students; internationality of the scientific staff; percentage of classes given in foreign language.
 A certain number of points can be gathered from the four areas, with a maximum of 14 points (10 for German language and literature).
 The top-group is reached with 6 points (4 for German language and literature), the middle group with at least 2 points.
 With less than 2 points a course assigned to the bottom group.
 On the faculty/department-level, the result of the best course of the faculty/department is displayed.

-- Contact to Students – Students assessed Co-operation with other students and contacts to other students.
-An indicator for the atmosphere at the faculty.
+- Contact to Students – Students assessed Cooperation with other students and contacts to other students.
+An indicator of the atmosphere at the faculty.

 - Research Orientation – Which tertiary institutions are the leading ones according to the opinion of the professors in research?
 Naming the own tertiary institution was not taken into consideration.